Worrorra: Country

 The Worrorra are a coastal people, whose land extends from the area around Collier Bay and Walcott Inlet in the south, northwards along the coastlands of Doubtful Bay west of Montgomery Reef to the area of the Saint George Basin and Hanover Bay, encompassing Rathsay Water and Mount Trafalgar, running inland some 25 mi to 30 mi, as far as Mount Hann and Mount French.
 Seawards it includes Heywood and Augustus Islands.
 On their southern boundaries lay the lands of the Umida and Unggumi people; to their east the Ngarinyin, and northwards, west of the Princess May Range, the Wunambal.

+The ancestral country is estimated to cover approximately 4,000 mi2.

 The zone is consistently affected by tropical heat, with three seasons defined by the Worrorra: aajaajirri, the monsoonal season running from mid-December through to April; mawingki, in June-July, with a slight night-time cooling of temperatures, and then mirringunu, the torrid months from October to mid-December.
 The landscape is hilly sandstone terrain, quilted with spinifex and loose stands of bloodwood eucalypts, woollybutts and boabs.